 Cutting-edge fire management practices strengthen bushfire resilience

-Queensland’s 13-million-hectare public protected area and forest estate is among the state’s most valued environmental and cultural treasures.
+Queensland’s 13-million hectare public protected area and forest estate is among the state’s most valued environmental and cultural treasures.

-Our natural heritage jewels include Lamington National Park in the Gold Coast Hinterland, Girraween National Park on the New South Wales border, Carnarvon Gorge in the central west, and Cape York’s world-famous Daintree National Park.
+Natural heritage jewels include Lamington National Park in the Gold Coast Hinterland, Girraween National Park on the New South Wales border, Carnarvon Gorge in the central west, and Cape York’s world-famous Daintree National Park.

-During the devastating 2019 Black Summer Bushfires, close to 750,000 hectares of national park and state forests were scorched by 173 separate bushfires.
+During the devastating 2019 Black Summer bushfires, close to 750,000 hectares of national park and state forests were scorched by 173 separate bushfires.

-It’s a $39.2 million commitment to protecting not only biodiversity, but also the lives and properties of Queenslanders.
+It’s a $39.2 million commitment to protecting not only biodiversity but also the lives and properties of Queenslanders.

 Key to the program’s implementation is strong partnerships with First Nations peoples.